Davi5Alexander/blocklistdns/README.md

-# Personal block list for dns server
+# Personal blocklist for dns server